Our Grand Design: 4 Years On

 What are you going to prioritise next?

-We are itching to design some new steam bent chairs for the living room - so watch this space!
-As for the exterior, we're planning to re-oil the ash cladding once the weather improves a little this summer.
-We haven't treated the wood since we finished the house and it's aged beautifully and turned a really lovely silvery hue.
-We'll give it a coat of hard wearing wax oil to weatherproof it for the winter.
+TR: The ash cladding needs re-oiling once the weather improves.
+It hasn’t been treated since we finished the house and it's aged beautifully and turned a really lovely silvery hue.
+But a coat of hard-wearing wax oil is needed to weatherproof it for the winter.

-We get a lot of questions about maintaining the wood but to be honest, it's no more upkeep than having a painted house that you'd have to refresh every few years.
-We plan to sand back any areas that need it and just touch it up where needed - for us it's all about letting the natural beauty of the wood shine through, we don't want to cover anything up.
+I get a lot of questions about maintaining the wood, but to be honest it's no more upkeep than having a painted house that you'd have to refresh every few years.
+You can just sand back any areas that need it and touch it up where needed – but I prefer to let the natural beauty of the wood shine through, rather than cover anything up.

 "The highs for me are just being in the house or outside taking in the view.
 It's hard to put in to words what it feels to be staring back at a house you built yourself; it's a special and truly unique feeling that I don't get when I go anywhere else.
 The house has so much meaning and so many memories attached to it, it's still the best decision we ever made."